Showing posts with label Barbara Stanwyck. Show all posts

 If you’re still in doubt that “Clash by Night” is in fact noir, consider this:

 In the absence of felonious behavior — murder, robbery, assault — other forms of anti-social behavior — adultery, violence, betrayal and corruption are at the core of noir.
 Add to that the sense of existential dread and misanthropy that runs throughout “Clash by Night,” and yes, it is noir, through and through.
-In the end, it’s the emotions, not the murder that counts.
+In the end, it’s the emotions and mood, not the murder that counts.

 Friday, January 12, 2024